katiestar99/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 .. note:: Python 2.4 Module-side Support:

-    Support for Python 2.4 and Python 2.5 was dropped in Ansible-2.4.
+    Support for Python 2.4 and Python 2.5 was dropped in Assible-2.4.
 RHEL-5
     (and its rebuilds like CentOS-5) were supported until April of 2017.
-    Ansible-2.3 was released in April of 2017 and was the last Ansible release to support Python 2.4 on the module-side.
+    Assible-2.3 was released in April of 2017 and was the last Assible release to support Python 2.4 on the module-side.

-Developing Ansible code that supports Python 2 and Python 3
+Developing Assible code that supports Python 2 and Python 3
 ===========================================================

 The best place to start learning about writing code that supports both Python 2 and Python 3